Medical microbiology: Treatments

 Once an infection has been diagnosed and identified, suitable treatment options must be assessed by the physician and consulting medical microbiologists.
 Some infections can be dealt with by the body's own immune system, but more serious infections are treated with antimicrobial drugs.
 Bacterial infections are treated with antibacterials (often called antibiotics) whereas fungal and viral infections are treated with antifungals and antivirals respectively.
 A broad class of drugs known as antiparasitics are used to treat parasitic diseases.

 Medical microbiologists often make treatment recommendations to the patient's physician based on the strain of microbe and its antibiotic resistances, the site of infection, the potential toxicity of antimicrobial drugs and any drug allergies the patient has.

 In addition to drugs being specific to a certain kind of organism (bacteria, fungi, etc.), some drugs are specific to a certain genus or species of organism, and will not work on other organisms.
 Because of this specificity, medical microbiologists must consider the effectiveness of certain antimicrobial drugs when making recommendations.
 Additionally, strains of an organism may be resistant to a certain drug or class of drug, even when it is typically effective against the species.
 These strains, termed resistant strains, present a serious public health concern of growing importance to the medical industry as the spread of antibiotic resistance worsens.
 Antimicrobial resistance is an increasingly problematic issue that leads to millions of deaths every year.

+Adapting to the antibiotic medicine means it no longer can kill them or stop their growth.
+These bacterial infections can become extremely difficult to treat since the options to remove that bacterium are now slimmer.
+Antibiotic resistance can be caused by overuse, misuse, spontaneous resistance, and transmitted resistance.
+Taking antibiotics that are not prescribed to you allows naturally resistant bacteria to survive and become "superbugs."
+Misuse of antibiotics includes forgetting to take one or more antibiotic doses, stopping treatment too soon, or using someone else's medicine.
+Mutated bacteria become increasingly resistant to medicine.